Welcome to today's edition of the Rush 24-7 podcast.

 They're human rights violations.

-We're not going to get the Chinese to stop human rights violations simply by pointing a finger at them and saying you better stop that, or we're not going to trade with you.
+We're not going to get the Chinese to stop human rights violations simply by pointing a finger at them and saying, you better stop that or we're not going to trade with you.

-Open the lines of communication, open the doors, and eventually that's the theory.
+Open the lines of communication, open the doors, and eventually, that's the theory.

-And you could say, well, long shot.
+And you can say, well, long shot.

-And I, you know, China's a big country, folks.
+And China's a big country, folks.

 I wasn't joking when they got a billion people and they can't feed them all.